Cory Booker: Foreign policy

-Israel-Palestine conflict
+Israeli–Palestinian conflict

 Booker has expressed consistent support for Israel.
 He has said he was "a supporter of Israel well before I was in the United States Senate".
 He has quoted the Bible (Psalm 137:5): "If I forget thee, O Israel, may I cut off my right hand".

 Booker supported a resolution celebrating the 50th anniversary of the Israeli annexation of East Jerusalem in 2017.

 Booker supports a two-state solution to the Israeli–Palestinian conflict.
 He has said that Iran is a direct threat to U.S. and Israeli security and feels all options should be on the table for dealing with the conflict, but his decision to back the Iran nuclear deal framework damaged his long-term relationship with some Jewish voters and supporters.
 In an attempt to reduce the damage, he initiated an emergency summit for Jewish leaders, which some of his longstanding supporters did not attend.
 Booker was the sole Democratic co-sponsor of the Israel Anti-Boycott Act, receiving criticism from free speech advocates.